Praddy-01/I2C-Verilog-Code/README.md

-This is a verilog code for i2c communication protocol with a testbench module.
+This is a verilog code for i2c communication protocol for a master and a slave with a testbench module.